basilesportif/gall-guide/guide-docs/poke.md

-# Talk to Ships: Poke and Watch
+# Talk to Ships: poke, watch and Marks
 Back in the [App Structure lesson](arms.md), we said that the `on-poke` and `on-watch` arms listen for input/calls.
 We're going to use them both to do that in this lesson, as well as work with the `on-agent` and `on-leave` arms that handle responses from those calls.

 Both `on-poke` and `on-watch` allow outside processes on the same ship or other ships to call your ship.
 The difference is that poke is for "one-time" calls, and watch is for subscriptions.